Evidence · 221 Ecosystems · 57 Countries

 means for your ecosystem

-Pattern consistency across 75 diagnostics has a practical implication: your ecosystem is more predictable than it looks.
+Pattern consistency across 221 diagnostics has a practical implication: your ecosystem is more predictable than it looks.
 The diagnostic does not need to start from scratch.
-It applies a framework refined across dozens of ecosystems to identify which patterns are operating in yours — and where the specific leverage points are.
+It applies a framework refined across 221 ecosystems — with 14,800+ evidence items — to identify which patterns are operating in yours and where the specific leverage points are.